 6. What’s the customer experience like?

 Some ERP companies get sued by their customers on a regular basis.
-Negotiating a contract with these vendors is like tiptoeing through a legal mine field.
-They worry about protecting themselves, not their customers.
+Negotiating a contract with these vendors is like tiptoeing through a legal mine field and requires additional training in negotiation really as they worry about protecting themselves, not their customers.